Tamim239/Book-Vipe/README.md

 /**
 * website name: Book Vipe
 * live site url:
+*
+*
-* featured website
+* featured website :
-* 1. if you look at the Home section, you will see a banner with button. and top navbar its usable
+* 1. If you open the link, you will first see a navbar, scroll a banner and you will see a book container.
+Where there is a list of books.
-* 2. if you click on the banner button, you will get the listed books.
-* 3. there (home section) when you scroll down you see a Books container there are     many books items,. whenever you click on book card, you will see this book details,
-4. there are many information in books about. you will see the 2 button read and wishlist, when you click read then your books will store ListedBooks section there many features.
-* 5. you will see the dropdown menu. when you click the dropdown menu you will see list of categories. there 3 categories- read, wishlist and rating. when you click read option you will see read items books. and same way click wishlist option you will see wishlist books.
-* 6. your read books will see a chart type when you click pageread option you will see a chart/rechart your read books.
+* 2. There is a button on the banner and clicking on it will open the listed book.
+If you click on home again, you will come to the home page.
+If you click on the book in the book container, the details of that book will be shown on the dynamic page.
+* 3. There are 2 buttons below in the book details, there is a read button when you click on the read button and there is an option to list the read in the listed book.
+* 4. Listed books page has sorting option.
+Another option on the navbar is called Page Read.
+* 5. A reading chart has been created for the books listed on that page
+*
+*
 */